 Have you been unfairly provided for in a Will?

-The death of someone close is a testing time.
-Contesting a Will can make things even more difficult.
+The death of someone close is a testing time and contesting a Will can make things even more difficult.
 But if you believe you’re entitled to more from a deceased estate, we may be able to help.